Visceral leishmaniasis: Research

-DNDi has a number of compounds in preclinical and phase 1 development, but no novel drugs are expected in the next 5 years.
+DNDi has several compounds in preclinical and phase 1 development, but no novel drugs are expected in the next 5 years.
 In the meantime, new combination therapies, and well as improvements to existing drugs targets, are under development.
 Single-dosage administrations of liposomal amphotericin B have been shown to be effective, and oral formulations are currently under development to increase access and facilitate distribution of the efficacious drug in the field.

-A 2018 study published details of a new potential preclinical drug candidate for the treatment for visceral leishmaniasis with an anti-leishmanial drug-like chemical series based on a pyrazolopyrimidine scaffold.
+A 2018 study published details of a new potential preclinical drug candidate for the treatment of visceral leishmaniasis with an anti-leishmanial drug-like chemical series based on a pyrazolopyrimidine scaffold.

-There is no good vaccine candidate which prevents kala azar.
+There is no good vaccine candidate that prevents kala azar.
 A 2019 paper described designing an immunologic adjuvant which would make a VL vaccine more effective.